Multiple diverse virtual voice persona avatars with coral accents connected by flowing lines into a central AI processing element

 Current frustration: Too many tools promise AI magic without explaining what they actually do.

 When Sarah reviews your landing page, she’s not scanning for keywords.
 She’s reacting as Sarah—with her specific context, biases, and attention patterns.
-That’s the difference between “AI feedback” and a virtual voice.
+That’s the difference between generic “AI feedback” and a calibrated audience perspective.

-When a virtual voice reviews your content, it simulates a cognitive response:
+When an audience perspective reviews your content, it simulates a cognitive response:

 1. First impression — What grabs attention (or doesn’t)